From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: Open Problems

-If the function~$f$ is a polynomial, the set of equilibria is an algebraic set.
-In this context, methods from algebraic geometry might lead to more precise results.
-For instance, it might be possible to characterize algebraically the graphs~$G$ and the polynomials~$f$ for which~$\dim \equilibria >0$.
 However, a significant challenge arises due to the fact that the field~$\R$ is not algebraically closed.
-For example, while the Gr\"obner basis allows to decide whether~$\dim X=0$ or~$\dim X >0$ for an algebraic set~$X$ in an algebraically closed field, but the same is not true in the field of real numbers.
+For example, while the Gr\"obner basis allows to decide whether~$\dim X=0$ or~$\dim X >0$ for an algebraic set~$X$ in an algebraically closed field, the same is not true in the field of real numbers.

-We conjecture that for a generic graph~$G$ and a generic function~$f\in \anal$ the set~$\equilibria$ is discrete.
-This conjecture is not in contrast with the fact that, for some fixed special function~$f\in \anal$, the family of graphs giving~$\dim \equilibria > 0$ might be exceptionally large.
-Stating such a results would require a proper notion of ``generic finite graph'' and ``generic odd function''.
+We conjecture that for a generic graph~$G$ and a generic function~$f$ the set of equilibria up to symmetry~$\equilibria$ is discrete:

+\begin{conjecture} As~$n\to \infty$, for asymptotically almost every graph~$G$ with~$n$ vertices, the set of non-zero real-analytic functions~$f$ such that~$\dim \equilibria>0$ is finite. \end{conjecture}

+Note that this conjecture is not in contrast with Example~\ref{ex:poly_cycle} (resp.
+Example~\ref{ex:skew_book}) in which, for \emph{specific} graphs, the inequality~$\dim \equilibria>0$ is satisfied by a $1$-dimensional (resp. infinite-dimensional) family of~$f$.

 Particular cases such as~$f(x)=\sin(x)$ and~$f(x)=x-x^3$ have been proposed to model physical phenomena.
 For example, the latter models polarization in opinion dynamics~\cite{devriendt2021nonlinear}.
-The existence of a continuum of equilibria in such models can be interpreted as a limitation of the model, or as valuable insight into the underlying physical phenomena.
-We expect systems with positive-dimensional set of equilibria to be structurally unstable, and it would be interesting to see what dynamics bifurcates from such structures, i.e., by adding noise to the model.
+The existence of a continuum of equilibria in such models, a structurally unstable phenomenon, can be interpreted as a limitation of the model, or as valuable insight into the underlying physical phenomena.
+In specific applications, it might be interesting to see what dynamics bifurcates from such structures, for example by adding noise to the model.

-Theorem~\ref{thm:f_zeros_equilibria} shows that replacing the linear function~$f(x)=x$ by a nonlinear function like~$f(x)=\arctan(x)$ or~$f(x)=x^3$, does not alter the long-term dynamics of the system.
-This finding might have implications in image processing, where the graph heat equation is utilized for image smoothing~\cite{zhang2008graph}.
-Nonlinear functions offer greater flexibility and might help overcome issues related to over-smoothing, thereby preserving finer image details more effectively.